bittailor/open-iot-challenge/_posts/2015-01-27-project-idea-details.md

 + ...

-> enough about ideas ... let's go to work
+> enough about ideas ... let's go to work and have FUN